steven-halla/casino_hell/README.md

 lets put Janet in a new location if hero has rabies, and then move her back when player no longer has it

+black jack flow needs work, if you busts we dont see the final card, also lets addd a score function that we can display for our ease of use.